rpldy/react-uploady/packages/core/tus-sender/README.md

 > This event is _[cancellable](https://react-uploady.org/docs/api/events/#cancellable-events)_

 The event handler receives a [ResumeStartEventData](https://react-uploady.org/docs/api/types/#resumestarteventdata) object

+### TUS_EVENTS.PART_START

+Triggered before a (PATCH) request is issued to upload a chunk (part) of a file.

+The event handler receives a [PartStartEventData](https://react-uploady.org/docs/api/types/#tuspartstarteventresponse) object